abeleinin/Metal-Puzzles/README.md

 Implement a "kernel" (GPU function) that adds 10 to each position of the array `a` and stores it in the array `out`.
 You have 1 thread per position.

-**Note:** The `source` string below is the body of your Metal kernel, the function signature with be automatically generated for you.
+**Note:** The `source` string below is the body of your Metal kernel, the function signature will be automatically generated for you.
 Below you'll notice the `input_names` and `output_names` parameters.
 These define the parameters for your Metal kernel.

 To print out the generated Metal kernel set the environment variable `VERBOSE=1`.